apache/flink/docs/dev/table/connect.md

 defined either as a Flink type or derived from the desired table schema.

 If the format schema is equal to the table schema, the schema can also be automatically derived.
 This allows for defining schema information only once.
-The names, types, and field order of the format are determined by the table's schema.
+The names, types, and fields' order of the format are determined by the table's schema.
 Time attributes are ignored if their origin is not a field.
 A `from` definition in the table schema is interpreted as a field renaming in the format.